Meessus/Meessus/README.md

 ## 🚀 About Me
-I'm a Software Developer student at MBO Utrecht.
+I'm a 17 year old Software Developer at MBO Utrecht.
+I've always been interested in programming, especially for games.

 ## 💻 Programming languages